my-smart-homes/iOS-ha/README.md

 bundle exec pod install --repo-update
 ```

-Once this completes, you can launch  `HomeAssistant.xcworkspace` and run the `App-Debug` scheme onto your simulator or iOS device.
+Once this completes, you can launch  `MySmartHomes.xcworkspace` and run the `App-Debug` scheme onto your simulator or iOS device.

 ## Testing just the frontend